 A popular way of finding accommodation now is to rent a whole villa, house or apartment privately.
 We find this a great way to visit a large number of locations.
 However, we have never really had much success in Vegas.
 Which is quite surprising as to us it seems an ideal place to rent a villa.
 This doesn’t mean you won’t have more luck finding the property to suit you.
 Just for us, the hotels offer a better proposition.
 Sites such a VBRO and Homeaway are out “go to” sites for privately rented properties.
 And give you some back up in the unlikely event of issues.

 There are hundreds of booking sites out there all with the cheapest prices and best service.
-Our favourite and the one we use time and again is booking.com.
+Our favorite and the one we use time and again is booking.com.

-If so great, cancel and rebook.
+If so, great, cancel and rebook at the cheaper price.
 If not you have your accommodation sorted.
 We often find that after booking prices drop and could have got the room cheaper.
 With booking.com that’s no problem you can simply cancel and rebook at the lower price…we have done this countless times!
 Not all hotels are bookable with free cancellation but a good number in Vegas are.